Superalgos/Superalgos/README.md

-# I'm Bruce, an i-gobot!
+# I'm Bruce, an i-bot!
 AKA an indicator algobot running on the AAPlatform by Advanced Algos Ltd.

 ### My Specialty